Uruk: History

 According to the SKL, Uruk was founded by the king Enmerkar.
-Though the king-list mentions a father before him, the epic Enmerkar and the Lord of Aratta relates that Enmerkar constructed the House of Heaven (Sumerian: e2-anna; cuneiform: E2.AN) for the goddess Inanna in the Eanna District of Uruk.
+Though the king-list mentions a father before him, the epic Enmerkar and the Lord of Aratta relates that Enmerkar constructed the House of Heaven (Sumerian: e₂-anna; cuneiform: E₂.AN) for the goddess Inanna in the Eanna District of Uruk.
 In the Epic of Gilgamesh, Gilgamesh builds the city wall around Uruk and is king of the city.

 Uruk went through several phases of growth, from the Early Uruk period (4000–3500 BC) to the Late Uruk period (3500–3100 BC).
-The city was formed when two smaller Ubaid settlements merged.
-The temple complexes at their cores became the Eanna District and the Anu District dedicated to Inanna and Anu, respectively.
-The Anu District was originally called 'Kullaba' (Kulab or Unug-Kulaba) prior to merging with the Eanna District.
-Kullaba dates to the Eridu period when it was one of the oldest and most important cities of Sumer.
-There are different interpretations about the purposes of the temples.
-However, it is generally believed they were a unifying feature of the city.
-It also seems clear that temples served both an important religious function and state function.
-The surviving temple archive of the Neo-Babylonian period documents the social function of the temple as a redistribution center.
+The city was formed when two smaller Ubaid settlements developed into the cities of Unug and Kullaba and later merged to become Uruk.
+The temple complexes at their cores became the Eanna District (Unug) dedicated to Inanna and the "Anu" District of Kullaba.

 The Eanna District was composed of several buildings with spaces for workshops, and it was walled off from the city.
 By contrast, the Anu District was built on a terrace with a temple at the top.
 It is clear Eanna was dedicated to Inanna from the earliest Uruk period throughout the history of the city.
 The rest of the city was composed of typical courtyard houses, grouped by profession of the occupants, in districts around Eanna and Anu.
-Uruk was extremely well penetrated by a canal system that has been described as, "Venice in the desert."
+Uruk was extremely well penetrated by a canal system that has been described as "Venice in the desert".
 This canal system flowed throughout the city connecting it with the maritime trade on the ancient Euphrates River as well as the surrounding agricultural belt.

 The original city of Uruk was situated southwest of the ancient Euphrates River, now dry.
 Currently, the site of Warka is northeast of the modern Euphrates river.
 The change in position was caused by a shift in the Euphrates at some point in history, which, together with salination due to irrigation, may have contributed to the decline of Uruk.